This section applies to Associate Degree for Transfer (AA-T, AS-T) applicants.

 - Enter your Campus Student ID Number.
 This is your community college student ID.

 - Enter your California Community College ID, if applicable.
-A CCCID is a unique student-identifier generated when a student creates an OpenCCC account.
-The majority of students get their CCCIDs when they first apply to a California Community College using the CCCApply admission application.
+A CCCID is a unique student identifier generated when a student creates an OpenCCC account.
+Most students get their CCCIDs when they first apply to a California Community College using the CCCApply admission application.
 You may find this ID on your official college transcript or by logging in to your CCCApply account.

 - Select the date you completed or will complete your AA-T or AS-T degree.

 Note: contact your community college counselor for assistance with confirming your awarded associate degree.
 If your degree date is before fall 2011, you did not earn an AA-T or AS-T degree.

 If your Associate Degree for Transfer (ADT) major is missing from the ADT Program drop-down in the Extended Profile page, review the following steps:

 - Confirm you are earning or earned an AA-T or AS-T degree for your major and not a standard AA or AS degree.
 If necessary, contact your community college to confirm the degree type.

 - If your ADT major is correct and is missing from the ADT Program drop-down, then select another subject-related ADT major at your California community college.
 By doing this, you’ll be identified as an ADT applicant.
 Additionally, your ADT data will be included in the CSU eVerify process if your application is submitted during the priority filing period.
 By selecting a different ADT major, the application cannot validate the alternate major; you may receive a warning message for this.